Normalization of Employee Performance Review Scores

 Rating Patterns of Managers in a Performance Review

-During a performance review, managers have a tendency to rate differently – some are naturally lenient while some fall on the opposite end of the spectrum.
+During a performance review, managers tend to rate differently – some are naturally lenient while others are strict.
 However, more often than not, it is the employees reporting to them that experience the brunt of these variations.
-This impact becomes crucial in an environment where employees are offered performance based remuneration/ incentives.
+This impact becomes crucial in environments where organizations offer employees performance-based remuneration or incentives.
+To address this, normalization of employee performance review scores is implemented to ensure fairness and consistency across all teams, helping to balance out individual manager biases.

 Normalization of scores is intended to introduce greater objectivity in the employee performance review software of an organization.

-It may be observed from the figure above that Manager ‘A’ has the tendency to rate subordinates at 7 to 8 points on a performance rating scale of 1 to 10.
+The figure above shows that Manager ‘A’ tends to rate subordinates between 7 and 8 points on a performance rating scale of 1 to 10.
 Manager ‘C’, on the other hand, is highly conservative and the best ratings are still in the range of 5-6 points.
-Thus an average performer with Manager ‘B’ is equated with the best employee under Manager ‘C’ and with the lower average employees of Manager ‘A’.
+Thus, we equate an average performer under Manager ‘B’ with the best employee under Manager ‘C’ and with the lower-average employees of Manager ‘A’.

 The training of Managers A, B & C on the rating norms may improve this trend subsequently.
 However, what should the company do with the evaluations already conducted?
 How has the company management looked into this problem which has an impact on promotions, compensations and career management of all employees?
 Some outstanding performers (placed under a harsh reviewer like Manager ‘C’) may quit the organization and some low performers (placed under a lenient reviewer like Manager ‘A’) could become tomorrow’s managers.
 This vicious cycle tends to boost average performers who cling to their jobs and promote mediocrity in the organization.
 A performance-driven company need to normalize the rating trends of their managers and weigh employee performance against the proper average rating.